+, Student Teacher Date:

 Student Name: Grade:

 Teacher: School:

-I am the parent/guardian of the child no the student teacher assessment (edTPA amed above.
-I have received and read the above letter regarding .).
+of the child named above.
+I have received and read the above letter regardin sment (edTPA).
 Please check one:

-Instruction and to reproduce n my child's image in audio-video recordings of classroom naterials that my child completed as part of classroom activities. ill appear on any submitted work samples. cord my child or reproduce materials that my child may
+Instruction and No student or so I DO NOT give po ion to include my child's image in audio-video recordings of classroom o reproduce materials that my child completed as part of classroom activities sool names will appear on any submitted work samples. mission to record my child or reproduce materials that my child may classroom activities.

-Parent/Guardian Signature
+Parent/Guardian Signatu Date